 Because of Texas’ location on the Gulf Coast, the hurricane forecast and heat forecast drive rates higher.

-You can find more information on what drives electricity prices with our article Texas Electricity Trends for 2022.
+You can find more information on what drives electricity prices with our article Texas Electricity Trends.
 But for now… what do you do if you need to shop for electricity right now when rates are high?

 How to Get the Best Electricity Price When Rates are High